How a Thing is Made

 The end user, and use, is of little value to the producer of the thing, so there's no story in it and so there's no room for story in it.

-The rocking chair in the living room from Beijing is not the rocking chair made by Bob the carpenter down the street.
+The rocking chair in the living room from Beijing is not the rocking chair made by Bob the Carpenter down the street.

 A carbon emitting, smog emitting, factory is not Bob's garage workshop.